 Thurston Santo Tomás Sister County Association

-To learn more about our upcoming delegation please read our Spring 2018 newsletter.
-You can also read our fundraising letter here.
+To learn more about our upcoming activities please read our Fall 2018 newsletter.
+You can also read our Fall letter here.

 Thank you for your continued support of projects in our sister community of Santo Tomas.

 The Thurston-Santo Tomás Sister County Association is pleased to announce the upcoming visit of Marily Aguilar, Yessenia Solís, Elvis Aguilar, and Cruz Murillo as the 12th delegation since 1990, in the spirit of hermanamiento.
 Our guests will be here from April 17th till May 11th, to find our when you can connect with our visitors please refer to the list of our exciting events below.
 They’ve received their travel visas and we are now in the process of setting up their itinerary, activities and homestays.
 Please email email@example.com if you would like to get involved or have ideas or questions.
 We will also need strong interpreters, support with transportation and events.

 Upcoming public events with the 12th Santo Tomás Delegation:

 20th anniversary of the Lincoln/Rubén Darío sister schools: Fundraiser to purchase books for the Rubén Darío School library in Santo Tomás.
 Marcela Abadi (Lincoln Elementary Principal) and Yessenia Solís ( Rubén Darío School Principal) want to share their long anticipated reunion with you!
 Light refreshments/bocadillos and drinks, with some dancing later on...
 Woodard Cohousing Common House, 1620 Woodard Ave.
 NW Olympia

 Mt.
 Rainer day in the snow with delegates